Check out our picks for the Best Black Friday Curling Iron Deals here.

 Curling Barrels by Types

 Generally, there are 3 main types of curling wands, the standard cylindrical barrel with a built-in clip, a tapered barrel with a thick base that becomes narrower near the tip, and the regular cylindrical tip that has a uniform shape.
-Each of these curling tools create different sized curls and they are used for different purposes.
+Each of these curling tools creates different sized curls and they are used for different purposes.

 If you are a newbie, I recommend sticking to the basic shape.
 Don’t get me wrong, it’s nice to treat yourself to a fancy, 7 or 10-in-1 hair curler set but you don’t need the extra barrels if you are not so adventurous with your hairstyle or it’s your first time styling your hair.
 However, the beauty of having different curling wand shapes is that you get more options.
 If you love wearing different hairstyles, continue your hunt for curling wands with different barrels.
 The interchangeable barrels will definitely get a lot of use.